Saturday Supercade: Rebroadcast and home video

 The Space Ace segments from the show occasionally appeared as filler in between shows on Boomerang and Toonami.

-The series has become considered partially lost in recent years due to a lack of rereleases and rebroadcast.
+The series has become considered partially lost in recent years due to a lack of rereleases and rebroadcasts.
 In 2010, Warner Archive announced via their Facebook page that Saturday Supercade would be released through their made-on-demand DVD program, but some segments may be cut due to rights issues.
-As of 2022, no further information has been released.
+As of 2025, no further information has been released.

 In November 2015, Sony Pictures Home Entertainment released The Best of Q*Bert on DVD in Region 1.
 The two-disc collection features 17 of the 19 episodes of the series.
 This is a Manufacture-on-Demand (MOD) release, available exclusively in the US via Amazon.com and their CreateSpace MOD program.